San Diego State Aztecs men's basketball: Team history

 The Aztecs first began play during the 1921–22 basketball season.
-The team played that season, as well as the next three, as part of the Southern California Junior College Conference due to proximity to other schools, despite the fact that that SDSU (then known as San Diego Normal School) was not a junior college itself.
-The Aztecs joined the Southern California Intercollegiate Athletic Conference (SCIAC) in 1926 following a season as an independent, and competed in the NAIA until 1956, when they transitioned to the newly-founded NCAA Division II.
-They competed in 6 NAIA Men's Basketball Championships.
-Finishing as runners up in 1939 and in 1940, the Aztecs finally prevailed and won the 1941 NAIA men's basketball tournament.
-After competing in NCAA Division II from 1956 until 1969 they became an NCAA Division I school in the Fall of 1969.
+The team played that season, as well as the next three, as part of the Southern California Junior College Conference due to proximity to other schools, despite the fact that SDSU (then known as San Diego Normal School) was not a junior college itself.
+The Aztecs joined the Southern California Intercollegiate Athletic Conference (SCIAC) in 1926 following a season as an independent, and competed in the NAIA until 1956, when they transitioned to the newly founded NCAA Division II.
+They competed in six NAIA Men's Basketball Championships.
+Finishing as runners up in 1939 and in 1940, the Aztecs finally prevailed and won the 1941 NAIA Division I men's basketball tournament.
+After competing in NCAA Division II from 1956 until 1969 they became an NCAA Division I school in the fall of 1969.
 The Aztecs moved from the Pacific Coast Athletic Association (PCAA), which is now known as the Big West Conference, to the Western Athletic Conference (WAC) in 1978.
 In 1999, the Aztecs left the WAC and became a charter member of the Mountain West Conference.
-Prior to entering the Mountain West, the team had been to 3 NCAA Division I men's basketball tournaments.
-During their time in the MWC, the Aztecs have won several conference championships and have been to 9 NCAA tournaments and 4 NIT tournaments.
+Prior to entering the Mountain West, the team had been to three NCAA Division I men's basketball tournaments.
+During their time in the MWC, the Aztecs have won several conference championships and have been to nine NCAA tournaments and four NIT tournaments.
 In the 2010–11 season, the Aztecs were ranked as high as 4th in the nation and won their first ever games in the NCAA tournament, reaching the Sweet Sixteen.
 Following the 2013–14 season, the team reached its second Sweet Sixteen.
 In the 2019–20 season, the Aztecs finished with a 30–2 record for their best winning percentage in team history.
-The team spent 7 straight weeks in the top 5 of both the AP Top 25 and Coaches Poll, finishing the season at #6 in both polls.
+The team spent seven straight weeks in the top 5 of both the AP Top 25 and Coaches Poll, finishing the season at #6 in both polls.
 The 2020 NCAA Division I men's basketball tournament was cancelled at the end of the season due to the COVID-19 pandemic.
-In the 2022-2023 season, the Aztecs reached their third Sweet Sixteen.
+In the 2022–2023 season, the Aztecs reached their third Sweet Sixteen, first Elite Eight with a win over #1 Alabama, and first Final Four.
+The win over Creighton on March 26 in the South Region Final gave them their first Region championship in program history.
+On April 1, they became the first team from the Mountain West Conference to reach the National Championship after defeating FAU 72–71 on a buzzer-beating shot by point guard Lamont Butler.
+In the 2023 NCAA Division I men's basketball championship game, the Aztecs were defeated by the University of Connecticut Huskies by a score of 59–76.